excaangga/simple-grade-calculator/README.md

-# simple-grade-calculator
+# simple-grade-calculator & simple-cashier-system
-Just a brainstorm for basic JS
+Just a brainstorm for basic JS, sorry for wrong name of the repo.